Hydropower accounts for 99% of all energy production in Norway, making it by far the most important source.

 Norway is one of Europe's leading hydropower countries.
 This is a result of our many mountains and lakes, in addition to our climate with high rainfall.

-Hydro is Norway's second largest producer of hydroelectric power.
+Hydro is Norway's third largest producer of hydroelectric power.
 Every year we produce around 10 terawatt hours (TWh) of hydropower.
 By comparison, this is roughly the same amount of electricity used by the entire city of Oslo in one year.

 Or to put it another way - Hydro's production of hydroelectric power would meet the annual electricity needs of 625 000 households.